Red-tailed black shark: Distribution

 Drawing by Hugh M. Smith describing the then newly discovered species 'Labeo bicolor'.

 This species is endemic to Thailand, and has been recorded in the lower Mae Khlong, Chao Phraya, and Bangpakong river basins.
-It was described by Hugh M. Smith in 1931 as being "not uncommon in Borapet Swamp, Central Siam, and in the streams leading therefrom", and as being found in the Chao Phraya River as far south as Bangkok.
+It was described by Hugh McCormick Smith in 1931 as being "not uncommon in Borapet Swamp, Central Siam, and in the streams leading therefrom", and as being found in the Chao Phraya River as far south as Bangkok.
 A 1934 expedition reported catching a specimen in the Silom canal.
 Red-tailed black sharks live in lowland streams, rivers, and creeks.
 They prefer areas with high flow, dense vegetation, large rocks and rocky or even sandy sediment.
 However, from 1996 until 2011 it was believed to be extinct in the wild.
 In 2011 it was only known at a single location in the Chao Phraya basin, however it was believed to be strictly localized and is thought to be extirpated across the rest of its range.
 However, a single specimen was found in 2013 in a rocky dam around the mainstream of the Mae Khlong River in the Muang District of West Thailand.